-MSC enhances India-Europe services

-Under the new arrangements, MSC will offer three departures per week from Sheva/Mundra to Europe.
-The revised service will ensure better coverage of cargo bound to Europe from Sheva/Mundra and all inland container depots in the region.
+Mediterranean Shipping Co.
+(MSC) has announced enhanced services from North and Western India to Europe, effective from April, 2018.
+Under the new arrangements, MSC will offer three departures per week from Nhava Sheva/Mundra to Europe.
+The revised service will ensure better coverage of cargo bound to Europe from Nhava Sheva/Mundra and all inland container depots in the region.
 The three services, viz.
 IPAK/HIMALAYA and IPAK2 will offer a total of eight direct ports in UK/North Europe and wide coverage to Scandinavia/Baltic/ South America via the hub ports of Antwerp and Rotterdam.
 In addition, services will be offered to a wide range of destinations in the Mediterranean, South America, North Africa and the Red Sea.

-rotation: Nhava She-Hazira-Mundra-King Abdullah-Gioia Tauro-Southampton-Rotterdam-Antwerp-

-Dunkirk-Felixstowe-Le Havre-Abdullah-Djibouti-Port Qasim-Nhava Sheva.
-HIMALAYA

-Port rotation: Colombo-Nhava Sheva-Mundra-King Abdullah-Piraeus-Barcelona-Felixstowe-Rotterdam-Hamburg-Antwerp-Sines-Colombo.

-Port rotation: Jebel Ali- Karachi- Nhava Sheva- Mundra-Jeddah- Tangier Med- Rotterdam- Hamburg- London Gateway- Antwerp- Le Havre-Tangier Med- Jeddah-Jebel Ali.

-NHAI inks agreement for international project

-'he project has been funded by the Ministry of External Affairs, government of India and would be executed on EPC mode at a cost of '1,177 crore.

-provide seamless vehicular movement enhancing trade. business, healthcare, education

-Myanmar and Thailand, the National Highways Authority of India (NHAI) has signed an agreement for upgradation of the Yagyi-Kalewa section of a highway (Milepost 40/0 to Milepost 115/5) in Myanmar to two-lane with earthen shoulder.
+IPAK Port rotation: Nhava Sheva- Hazira-Mundra-King Abdullah-Gioia Tauro-Southampton-Rotterdam-AntwerpDunkirk-Felixstowe-Le Havre-King Abdullah-Djibouti-Port Qasim-Nhava Sheva.
+HIMALAYA Port rotation: Colombo-Nhava Sheva-Mundra-King Abdullah-Piraeus-Barcelona-Felixstowe-Rotterdam-Hamburg-Antwerp-Sines-Colombo.
+IPAK 2 Port rotation: Jebel Ali- Karachi- Nhava Sheva- Mundra-Jeddah- Tangier Med- Rotterdam- Hamburg- London Gateway- Antwerp- Le Havre-Tangier Med- Jeddah-Jebel Ali.
+NHAI inks agreement for international project The project has been funded by the Ministry of External Affairs, government of India and would be executed on EPC mode at a cost of '1,177 crore.
+XXXX PAY PAN INDIA To provide seamless vehicular movement for enhancing trade, business, healthcare, education and tourism between India, Myanmar and Thailand, the National Highways Authority of India (NHAI) has signed an agreement for upgradation of the Yagyi-Kalewa section of a highway (Milepost 40/0 to Milepost 115/5) in Myanmar to two-lane with earthen shoulder.
 The agreement was signed last week by NHAI with Punj Lloyd/ Varaha Infra (JV).
 The project will have three new major bridges and two new minor bridges.
 Four existing major bridges and nine existing minor bridges will be repaired and strengthened, and six existing minor bridges will be reconstructed.
 The stretch will have 6 truck lay byes, 20 bus bays and passenger shelters, and one rest area.
 The project would be completed in three years.